praneethr86/newscast-cli/backlog.md

 - A lot more refactoring needed in code - Checkout best practices
 - Build a UI for this instead as a separate project - Use my React knowledge to build this

+## Pending tasks
+- Write Tests
+- Integrate Travis/CLI if possible
+- learn how to publish as npm package
+- Deploy on heroku and give to UPSC Students and teachers

 ---

 ## Done